kartoza/stream_feature_extractor/help/en/_sources/plugin_tests.rst.txt

 Testing the plugin
 ==================

-The plugin or changes to the plugin can be tested using gitHub Actions (https://github.com/kartoza/stream_feature_extractor/actions).
+The plugin or changes to the plugin can be tested using Github Actions (https://github.com/kartoza/stream_feature_extractor/actions).
-Tests will be performed on each of the methods (e.g. feature extraction) by comparing the result to exisiting data in the '/test' folder.
+Tests will be performed on each of the methods (e.g. feature extraction) by comparing the result to existing data in the '/test' folder.
 The following QGIS versions are tested:

     1. 3.10;